 Truck driving and DUI/DWI convictions

 There are many trucking companies that will hire you if you have a misdemeanor or felony conviction of DUI or DWI.
-Often though a trucking company will require a number of years to pass since you were convicted.
+Often though a trucking company will require a number of years to pass since you were convicted, often 5 years.
 Most trucking companies will list their DUI policy somewhere on there website.
 You may also want to consult this list of companies that hire truck drivers with a DUI conviction.

 - Honesty – It is extremely important to be honest on any application that you fill out.
 Trucking companies are required by federal and state laws to thoroughly investigate your past.
 Whatever you have done, they will find it.
-If you are caught being dishonest, stretching the truth or lying you will not be hired.
+If you are caught being dishonest, stretching the truth or lying you will not be hired and black listed.

 - Driving Record – Your past driving record (DMV report) will be thoroughly looked at.
 Consistent speeding tickets and traffic infractions will cause you problems.
-We suggest that get a copy of your DMV record so you know what exactly is on it.
+We suggest that get a copy of your DMV record so you know what exactly is on it BEFORE you fill out the application.
 Not all violations from your past will show up on it.

 - Medical Certification – All truck drivers holding a valid CDL are also required to be medically qualified on a regular basis.
 Health issues like high blood pressure, diabetes and sleep apnea can cause you not to be medically fit to operate a commercial vehicle.
 It is best to have a DOT medical exam prior to spending any money on becoming a truck driver.